 Visit College Scholarship Online for more information on scholarships that you may be eligible for under the GI bill or based on the length of active duty served.
-The site also breaks down benefits by branch of service, relationship to military service person, and scholarship categories (e.g. athletic, minority, by state, etc).
+The site also breaks down benefits by the branch of service, relationship to a military service person, and scholarship categories (e.g. athletic, minority, by state, etc).

 National Guardsmen and women attending LSC can apply for GoArmyEd Benefits.
 For more information visit GoArmyEd.com.

 Visit Online Colleges Database – Veterans Resources.
 The College Database recently created a free online guidebook for military veterans and their families.

 We want these first steps to be easy and stress-free.
 Some documents (nonmilitary/VA related) will be required in order to be accepted.

 - If you are close to campus and your schedule allows, call the admissions office at 802 626-6413 to schedule an appointment.
 You’ll sit down with a counselor, and receive an application which you complete on the spot or take home to complete at your convenience.
 With the visit, the application fee is waived and all of the documents that are needed will be discussed.

 - If you can’t come in person, complete the Regular Online Application.
 Be certain to answer yes where is asks if you are a military veteran and if will you be applying for veteran benefits.
 You will also be able to select an application fee waiver option near the end of the application.

 - In addition to the completed application, we will need your official high school transcript or a copy of your GED certificate.
 You will need to contact your high school and ask that your transcript is sent to the admissions office.

 - If you are an incoming first-year student, with no college credits earned, then we will need one letter of recommendation.
 The letter can be written by anyone outside of your immediate family.